sheisc/COMP9024/Randomised/Maze/README.md

 ```

 **Sometimes, we are stuck in a maze.
-But life will always find a way out.
+But life will find a way.
 We wish you all the best.**

 ```sh